5000, Clinical Guidelines

 5100, General Consent

-Contractors must obtain the client’s written, informed, voluntary, and general consent before performing any clinical services.
-The general consent form explains the types of services provided and how to share client information with other entities for reimbursement or reporting purposes.
-If there is a period of three years or more when a client does not receive services, a new general consent must be signed before reinitiating delivery of services.
+Grantees must obtain the client’s written, informed, and voluntary general consent to receive services, before performing any clinical services pursuant to applicable state and federal law.
+A general informed consent explains the types of services provided and how client information may be shared with other entities for reimbursement or reporting purposes.
+If there is a period of three years or more during which a client does not receive services, a new general consent must be signed before reinitiating delivery of services.

 5110 Consent for Dental Procedures

-Written, informed consent for dental procedures must be obtained in compliance with 22 TAC §108.7 regarding minimum standards of care for dentists.
+Written, informed consent for dental procedures must be obtained in compliance with 22 Texas Administrative Code Section 108.7 regarding minimum standards of care for dentists.

 5120 Consent for Sterilization Procedures